 top of page

-The project has not yet been presented publicly, and currently comprises of audio, written mythologies, photography and footage of my visual translations of each myth, and multiple artistic interpretations of the new mythology from other local artists.
+The project has not yet been presented publicly, and is currently a four year long collection of audio, written mythologies, photography and footage of each myth, with multiple artistic interpretations of the new myth from other local artists.

 Presentations of this work may take the shape of a book, immersive exhibitions, and public offerings like workshops and community dinners.